Christopher-Chung/Python-games/README.md

 # Python-games
 A collection of a few games written in Python.
+Includes hangman, bulls and cows, and sudoku generator.